How Much Chlorine to Add to a Hot Tub for the First Time?

 It’s best to drain, thoroughly clean, and sanitize your hot tub before storage and winterize it according to the directions in the manufacturer’s manual.

 You may want to consider keeping your hot tub open all year, even if it gets very cold in the winter where you live.
-There is nothing more enjoyable than sitting in a lovely hot tub on a cold day, with snow all around, feeling warm and relaxed.
+Nothing is more enjoyable than sitting in a lovely hot tub on a cold day, with snow all around, feeling warm and relaxed.
 Your neighbors may think you are mad but that will just be envy.

 Conclusion